rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 to review your request based on which files you changed.

-If you want to request that a specific person reviews your pull request, you can add an `r?` to the pull request description.
+If you want to request that a specific person reviews your pull request, you can add an `r?` to the pull request description or in a comment.
 For example, [Steve][steveklabnik] usually reviews documentation changes.
 So if you were to make a documentation change, add